 “Why the hell would I want a Christian colouring book?!” she exclaimed behind her screen, presumably jabbing at the ‘cancel’ button.
 “Maybe someone upstairs is trying to tell you something,” I suggested.
 “It is Christmas, after all.
 Perhaps it’s a sign.”
 However, this did nothing to appease her disdain for her first mystery gift.

-I was really nervous about how my recipient would react to theirs.
+I was really nervous about how my gift would be received.
 To be fair, I’d ended up with a very, very difficult person.
 But I like a challenge.
 I had no idea what they might like, and nobody seemed able to come up with any viable suggestions.
-So in the end, I decided to forget about finding something they might actually want and just went down the super-silly novelty gift route instead.
+So in the end, I decided to forget about finding something they’d actually want and just went down the super-silly novelty gift route instead.

-Now this guy wears black almost every day and never, ever smiles – in terms of Christmas cheer, the words ‘bah, humbug’ spring to mind.
-So I thought it would be quite amusing to buy him a sexy Santa outfit to get him in the mood – a fur-trimmed velveteen hat and matching boxer shorts with a pair of musical socks, which beeped their way through a medley of festive favourites when you pressed Santa’s nose (they kept going off while I was trying to wrap his gift under my desk).
+Now this guy wears black almost every day and never, ever smiles.
+In terms of Christmas cheer, the words ‘bah, humbug’ spring to mind.
+So I thought it would be quite amusing to buy him a sexy Santa outfit to get him in the mood – a fur-trimmed velveteen hat and matching boxer shorts with a pair of snazzy musical socks, which beeped their way through a medley of festive favourites when you pressed Santa’s nose (they kept going off while I was trying to wrap his gift discreetly under my desk).

 Oh sweet baby Jesus – how wrong was I.

-Late into the evening, when everyone was nicely sozzled, I pulled up a chair as my recipient was in the middle of regaling a group of colleagues with all kinds of tales of wild weekends at various raves and fetish clubs.
-Yet it was when talk turned to our Secret Santa gifts that he really started to freak out.
+Late into the evening, when everyone was nicely sozzled, I pulled up a chair as my recipient was regaling a group of colleagues with all kinds of tales of wild weekends at various raves and fetish clubs.
+Yet it was only when talk turned to our Secret Santa gifts that he began shifting uncomfortably in his seat.

 As I sheepishly raised my hand, his eyes widened in terror.
 I was keen to clarify that I hadn’t actually imagined him naked at any point – but it was clear the damage was done.
 I wondered whether he’d ever be able to look at me in quite the same way again.
-And yet, it secretly tickled me to think that this guy, who not five minutes ago had been sharing details of his jolly jaunts to Torture Garden and Antichrist, had been shocked to his very core by a velveteen Santa suit and some musical socks.
+And yet, it secretly tickled me to think that this guy – who not five minutes ago had been sharing juicy details of his jolly jaunts to Torture Garden and Antichrist – had been shocked to his very core by a velveteen Santa suit and some singing socks.